VETERINARY EDUCATION & INFORMATION

 Zoonotic Diseases Transmission Info

-Due to lack of previous veterinary care, increased stress, and close living quarters, many dogs and cats adopted from shelters will be affected by upper respiratory infections.
-For information regarding signs of illness, treatment, and risk to other animals, please click on the links below.
+Due to increased stress and close living quarters, many dogs and cats adopted from shelters will be affected by upper respiratory infections.
+These are not typically serious, unless not treated.
+At most, these are described more as a cold that the animals get, just like your child would at daycare or school or you would at work.
+See the below information on these infections below.
 Please contact your veterinarian immediately if you have any concerns about your pet’s health.

 Look for more expansion in this area soon!